Shannon-E-Taylor/AGETS/README.md

 `conda activate AGET`

-This code represents the combined coding efforts of Shannon E. Taylor and Kay Spiess
+This code represents the combined coding efforts of Shannon Taylor and Kay Spiess